Rongronggg9/RSS-to-Telegram-Bot/docs/advanced-settings.md

 [^6]: Use with caution.
 Help cut down network traffic further.
 If enabled, RSStT no longer fetches media and validates it.
 Effectively disable long-pic detection and partially disable icon detection.
 [^7]: Ref: [https://tortoise-orm.readthedocs.io/en/latest/databases.html]().
 Note that Railway.app will automatically fill this env variable.
 [^8]: Use with caution.
 If enabled, the bot manager can bypass the permission check before manipulating any users'/channels'/groups' subscriptions.
 The command format is like `/sub @username`, `/sub +9999999999` (ordinary user) or `/sub -1009999999999` (channel/group).
 Should only be used temporarily and be disabled after finishing the manipulation.
 This option is considered safe for bot users since the bot manager can always manipulate their subscriptions by manipulating the database manually.
+[^9]: Only valid when there are more than 1 CPU cores, otherwise the process count is always `1`.
+Using multiprocessing helps improve the performance on multicore CPUs but consumes more memory.
+Enable it to disable multiprocessing if you are concerned about memory consumption.
-[^9]: After a user subscribes to a feed, the default monitoring interval is applied.
+[^10]: After a user subscribes to a feed, the default monitoring interval is applied.
-[^10]: The minimal monitoring interval a user can set for a subscription.
-Note that the bot manager will not be limited by this value.
+[^11]: The minimal monitoring interval a user can set for a subscription.
+[^12]: The bot manager will not be limited by this value.
-[^11]: Once reached the limit, no more subscriptions can be created.
+[^13]: Once reached the limit, no more subscriptions can be created.
 However, existing subscriptions will not be removed even if reaching the limit.
 As a bot manager, you can enable `MANAGER_PRIVILEGED` mode to manually unsubscribe their subscriptions.